An invariance principle for branching diffusions in bounded domains: Convergence to the Brownian CRT

-from Definition \ref{rmk::sonetree}, for the depth first exploration of a \emph{single tree $T$ conditioned to be large.} For a vertex $u\in T$ we also use the notation so that $\mathbf{S}_t=\mathbf{S}(v_t)$.
+In order to make use of the above invariance principle, we will now make the connection between the height function $(H_t)_{t\ge 0}$, and the process $(\mathbf{S}_t)_{t\ge 0}$ from Definition \ref{rmk::sonetree}, corresponding to the depth first exploration of a \emph{single tree $T$ conditioned to be large.} For a vertex $u\in T$ we use the notation so that $\mathbf{S}_t=\mathbf{S}(v_t)$.
 We will show that for large $t$, and for an overwhelming proportion of the individuals $u\in N_t$ (given survival), $\mathbf{S}(u)$ is close to a constant times $t$.
 Our approach will use an ergodicity property for the spine particle in the system under $\tilde{\mathbb{Q}}^x$, and is inspired from \cite{spinelln}.

 In the following, given $\eta>0$, we will say that a pair $(u,t)$ with $u\in N_t$ is $\eta$-\emph{bad} if